The Paintings of Edward Hopper

 Because our circumstances cause such a separated state, we are divorced from meaning in our lives.
 If we cannot understand ourselves or others, if we feel alienated from our surroundings, how on earth can we possibly add anything up to find meaning?
 Consequently, we are destined to spend our lives searching to fill that void.

 Why do I think that?
 In the next three paintings, the light is golden and has a special intensity which suggests it contains an important message or meaning.
 The people are caught and stand staring into the distance.
 What are they looking at?
 We do not know, and I suspect neither do they.
 But we do know they are inextricably drawn to it.
+He looks as if he is expecting to receive some sort of message.
 The longer you look at a Hopper painting the more questions you have.
 The search goes on.

 In Pennsylvania Coal Town, 1947, a man rakes in his yard.
 He has stopped and now looks at something we can’t see in the distance.
 Given this light, it is either early morning or late afternoon.
 The intensity of the golden light suggests an announcement is about to be made.
 Which reminds me!